-- No student may participate in an athletic game unless he/she has submitted a physical exam form from his or her physician.
-A student has one week from the orientation for the sport to submit this form. - Every student must show proof of personal medical insurance or purchase school insurance for participation in athletic events.
-Students may not participate without personal medical insurance. - The student must attend school the day of and the day after the activity.
-If not the student may not be eligible for the next event. - Participants must attend all scheduled practices and meetings. - Excessive absences from practice, games, or meetings may be cause for removal from the activity. - All participants are required to attend classes regularly.
-Team members delinquent in class attendance are subject to disciplinary action.
-Lack of attendance in classes may result in failure of class work, resulting in

-- ineligibility.
-If a participant misses a practice, he/she will not start in the next scheduled event. - Students must maintain a "C" average in all subjects in order to participate in the sport.
+- No student may participate in an athletic game unless he/she has submitted a physical exam form from his or her physician. - A student has one week from the orientation for the sport to submit this form. - Every student must show proof of personal medical insurance or purchase school insurance for participation in athletic events. - Students may not participate without personal medical insurance. - The student must attend school the day of and the day after the activity.
+If not the student may not be eligible for the next event. - Participants must attend all scheduled practices and meetings - Excessive absences from practice, games, or meetings may be cause for removal from the activity. - All participants are required to attend classes regularly.
+Team members delinquent in class attendance are subject to disciplinary action. - Students must maintain a "C" average in all subjects in order to participate in the sport.
 A student found to be deficient will not be allowed to play until the grades are brought up.
-A student may be found ineligible if his behavior and /or cooperation in class is found to be unacceptable by at least two of his classroom teachers. - If circumstances arise whereby the team member cannot attend a practice or meeting, the activity supervisor/advisor must be notified in writing prior to the practice or meeting by the parent or legal guardian. - In circumstances concerning a student's eligibility not covered by the above stipulations, the principal will make the final decision concerning eligibility.
+A student may be found ineligible if his behavior and /or cooperation in class is found to be unacceptable by at least two of his classroom teachers. - If circumstances arise whereby the team member cannot attend a practice or meeting, the activity supervisor/advisor must be notified in writing prior to the practice or meeting by the parent

+- or legal guardian. - In circumstances concerning a student's eligibility not covered by the above stipulations, the principal will make the final decision concerning eligibility.

-Standards of Student Athletes, Coaches, and Spectators' Behavior
+Standards of Student Athletes, Coaches, and Spectators' Behavior:

 WOLCA conducts an intensive sports program in the belief that a lifestyle of physical fitness is beneficial and that competitive team experiences contribute significantly to the development of character, mutual support, and school spirit.
 Good sportsmanship is an important part of this training.
 We expect our coaches, our players, and other participating or spectating students to represent the Academy in a manner that is respectful of others on and off the field of play.
 We also encourage and endorse the enthusiastic support of family members and friends.
 We expect all such spectators to uphold the same high standards that we expect of our students.
 Opposing teams and their fans visiting WOLCA are to be treated as honored guests.
-The Administrator is directed to implement these policies, and those established by the leagues in which we participate at all levels of competition.
+The Administrator is directed to implement these policies, and those established by the leagues in which we participate at all levels of competition

-After School Athletic Practices
+After School Athletic Practices: